Traumatism/ToastCord/README.md

     - Switch through guilds, channels and DMs with mouse
 - Send messages to guilds channels
 - Send messages to users
+- Keybinds
+    - r  _Refresh the messages in the selected channel_
+    - s  _Toggle the sidebar_
+    - q  _Exit ToastCord_

 ### Coding Features ⚙️